barrysteyn/node-scrypt/Readme.md

 For additional interest, also read the [key derivation function](http://en.wikipedia.org/wiki/Key_derivation_function) article on wikipedia.

+###The Three Essential Properties Of Password Key Derivation
+Password key derivation requires three properties:

+* The password must not be stored in plaintext.
+(Therefore it is hashed).
+* The password hash must be salted.
+(Rainbow table attack is very difficult to pull off).
+* The salted hash function must not be fast.
+(If someone does get hold of the salted hashes, it will take a long time to brute force).

+This scrypt library automatically handles the above properties.
+The last item seems strange: Computer scientists are normally pre-occupied with making things fast.
+Yet it is this property that sets Scrypt apart from the competition.
+As computers evolve and get more powerful, they are able to attack this property more efficiently.
+This has become especially apparent with the rise of parallel programming.
+Scrypt aims to defend against all types of attacks, not matter the attackers power.

 ##Why Use Scrypt?
 It is probably the most advanced key derivation function available.
 This is is quote taken from a comment in hacker news: